nopaixx/MaketsGA/README.md

 Evolution->Evolution is the step that is generated between one generation and another, where there is a mixture of genes that generates new species and new species are born with a certain mutation.

+Fitness function--> The fitness function is the function that will tell us how good a species is and will be used to maximize the value.

 ![alt text](https://github.com/nopaixx/TensorFlow-GeneticsAlgo/blob/master/GA%20grafic.jpg)

 # Genetics algorithms basis optimization